 Bleeding tendency: In rare cases, long-term use of colestipol may cause vitamin K deficiency and therefore increase a tendency to bleed if injured.

 Constipation: Colestipol may cause or worsen constipation.
-Increased fluid and fibre intake is encouraged to prevent constipation; your doctor may also recommend a stool softener.
+Increase your fluid and fibre intake to prevent constipation; your doctor may also recommend a stool softener.